MORE GP APPOINTMENTS

 OTHER WAYS OF STAYING WELL

 Bugs and viruses spread fast – and can be dangerous for some.
-So make sure you protect yourself and those around you this winter.
+So make sure you protect yourself and those around you.

 Try your local pharmacy first if you’re feeling under the weather; they’re your fastest route to help and advice